 Originally known for Méthode Champenoise sparkling wines, Laetitia continues to produce seven unique Sparkling Wines.
 The vineyard site was specifically chosen by the French 30+ years ago to grow Chardonnay grapes that remained acidic, delicate and fresh with green apple and citrus characters – everything you want for making sparkling wine.
 And that philosophy continues today with these current releases.
 Read more about Laetitia Sparkling Wine.

-Laetitia Vineyards & Winery is the only winery in the SLO Coast Wine Region that always offers a bubbly flight, as well as a Sparkling Only Wine Club.
+Laetitia Vineyards & Winery is the only winery in SLO Wine Country that always offers a bubbly flight, as well as a Sparkling Only Wine Club.

 Piedra Creek is an exclusive, appointment-only winery in Edna Valley, with very limited quantities of Pét-Nat.
 When you are booking your appointment, just ask if they have any bubbles.
 The Piedra Creek Sparkling Lagrein Rosé pét-nat is dry, crisp and fresh.
 This is made in such small quantities, it’s not available right now.
 Watch for some next year!

 There are also 2 cool places to taste Sextant wines: the historic Edna town store in Edna Valley and the large winery on 46 west just outside of Paso Robles.
 The Sextant Sparkling Brut is crafted in the Méthode Traditionelle has fine and elegant bubbles with aromas of citrus blossom, almond and honey.